-Computer Aided Dispatch (CAD) Replacement: A contract has been awarded and initial project workshops began in 2018.
-Public Safety and 911 Center Staff are actively working through initial system setup, with a tentative "go-live" date planned by the end of the first quarter 2020.
+Computer Aided Dispatch (CAD) Replacement: The CAD Replacement project progressed throughout 2019 with various phases of building, training, testing and implementing as a joint venture among Public Safety, 911 Center Staff and first responders.
+This project is being coordinated with the Mobile Data Laptop replacements which is the platform on which CAD will run in the mobile environment.
 CAD is the core of the 9-1-1 operations which integrates with the 9-1-1 digital phone system, the paging and radio systems while moving events and dispatch information between call-takers and dispatchers.
 In addition to verifying every valid address in Monroe County and assigning units from over sixty responder agencies to public safety incidents, the new system will offer features to improve functionality including Graphical User Interface (GUI), Automatic Vehicle Locations (AVL), Geographic Information System (GIS) mapping and mobile devices options.

-Public Safety Radio Site Project: This project enhances the current trunked radio system coverage by adding four (4) sites.
-Per County Charter Section C6-18 (b), the powers and duties of Public Safety Department are (4) "to coordinate radio communications among all public safety agencies in the county" and (5) "To operate and maintain public safety radio equipment for which the County is responsible".
-The County has committed to provide 95% coverage to responders and this project will achieve the desired coverage based on an outside consultant recommendation for site locations.
-In 2019, construction will be completed and migration of law enforcement will commence while the fire service migration is planned for 2020.
+Public Safety Radio Site Project: Per County Charter Section C'6-18 (b), the powers and duties of Public Safety Department are (4) "to coordinate radio communications among all public safety agencies in the county" and (5) "To operate and maintain public safety radio equipment for which the County is responsible".
+The County has committed to provide 95% coverage to responders which will be achieved with the four new sites that were added in 2019.
+These locations were based on an outside consultant recommendation for site locations.
+Migrating first responders to the trunked radio system is ongoing and will allow all users to communicate on a single system.